sligulli/singlethorn/README.md

-# thicketnthorn, a community acupuncture website repository based on Hugo
+# singlethorn, a community acupuncture website repository based on Hugo